canuski/AES256_application/README.md

 This tool provides a graphical user interface (GUI) for encrypting and decrypting messages using the AES-256 encryption algorithm.
 It also allows users to save encrypted messages to a database, view saved messages, delete messages, and export/import encrypted messages to/from files.

+To use the app, run the .exe or follow the steps below.

 ## Features:

 - Encryption: Users can enter a string of text to encrypt using AES-256 encryption.
 Upon encryption, the tool generates a random encryption key, encrypts the message, and stores both the encrypted message and the encryption key in a SQLite database.